fastlane/fastlane/docs/Actions.md

   between: ['7b092b3', 'HEAD'], # Optional, lets you specify a revision/tag range between which to collect commit info
   pretty: '- (%ae) %s', # Optional, lets you provide a custom format to apply to each commit when generating the changelog text
   tag_match_pattern: nil, # Optional, lets you search for a tag name that matches a glob(7) pattern
-  match_lightweight_tag: false # Optional, lets you ignore lightweight (non-annotated) tags when searching for the last tag
+  match_lightweight_tag: false, # Optional, lets you ignore lightweight (non-annotated) tags when searching for the last tag
   include_merges: true # Optional, lets you filter out merge commits )
 ```